Detailed Design and Test Challenges

 Proposed studies by the participating students might also be considered, depending on their feasibility within the project.

 As usual, gender balance, multidisciplinary and inter-institution teams in a concurrent engineering environment are highly encouraged.

 Please, find below a template for writing the final challenge report.

 The deadline for Phase 2 challenges submission is March 1st, 2021.

 These 10 student teams will be invited to participate in a final presentation event, on May 11th (any date variation will be communicated on time), where they will present their work remotely in a 10 minutes presentation.
-The best presentation/work (based on both this presentation and the evaluation report filled by each supervisor) shall be declared at the end of this meeting and will receive a winner diploma by the NANOSTAR consortium.
+The best presentation/work (based on both this presentation and the evaluation report filled by the supervisor) shall be declared at the end of this meeting and will receive a winner diploma by the NANOSTAR consortium.